Last Updated on

 6. Influenza (flu)

-Other symptoms in addition to those for common cold include diarrhea and trouble breathing.
-Watch out for flaring nostrils or a sinking chest to recognize trouble in breathing.
+Other symptoms in addition to those for common cold include diarrhoea and trouble breathing.
+Watch out for flaring nostrils or a sinking chest to recognise trouble in breathing.
 Pneumonia in babies is cause for some concern and you should contact the doctor as soon as possible.
 Doctors generally prescribe antibiotics and rest with lots of fluids to make up for the dehydration caused by pneumonia.

 8. Strep throat